LeoLi225/LDY/README.md

 This assignment gave us the opportunity to approach a problem through the eyes of a beginner.
 It challenged us to consider what problems may a beginner face when they attempt to complete a specific task.

 This assignment tested our ability to communicate.
 It was the first time we have worked as a trio.
-As a group, we continuously communicated with one another, especially when we faced difficulty.
-Through communication with each other, we felt less alone not only in this assignment but in the program in general.
+As a group, we continuously communicated with one another, even more so when we faced obstacles.
+Through communicating with each other, we felt less alone not only in this assignment but in the program as a whole.

 Thank you using our Discord customization user guide.
 We hope this user guide was able to help you accomplish the task you wish to complete.